Axway/amplify-central/content/en/docs/connect_manage_environ/agents_management.md

 date: 2024-10-10
 ---

-In topology, agents configured within your organization can be viewed to identify if any actions are to be taken.
+In Topology, agents configured within your organization can be viewed to identify if any actions are to be taken.

 ## View available agents